Understanding Animal-Assisted Therapy

 Who Can Benefit from Animal-Assisted Therapy?

-There are many settings and types of clients who may benefit from animal-assisted therapy.
+Many settings and types of clients may benefit from animal-assisted therapy.
 Almost any client is a potential participant in AAT.
 As the practice becomes more popular, researchers are examining more closely the possible benefits for clients across the therapeutic spectrum.

 Children

 Children, particularly young children, communicate primarily through play.
-Animal-assisted therapy allows even very young children the opportunity to build bonds, experience comfort, learn social skills and communication.
-AAT has been used to help children with issues such as autism, trauma, chronic illness and cancer.
-It also benefits children with or at risk for mental health issues such as disruptive behaviors, ADHD, social functioning and anxiety.
+Animal-assisted therapy allows even very young children the opportunity to build bonds, experience comfort, learn social skills, and communicate.
+AAT has been used to help children with issues such as autism, trauma, chronic illness, and cancer.
+It also benefits children with or at risk for mental health issues such as disruptive behaviors, ADHD, social functioning, and anxiety.

 Children with autism seem to be particularly receptive to animal-assisted therapy, especially equine-assisted therapy.
-Numerous studies have shown that AAT supports improvements in social interactions and use of social skills, enhanced emotional expression and a reduction in anxiety related to social interactions.
+Numerous studies have shown that AAT supports improvements in social interactions and the use of social skills, enhanced emotional expression, and a reduction in anxiety related to social interactions.

 Teens